Motorradreise Packliste: Was du wirklich brauchst

 • Hairdryer (every campsite has one)

-• Full toolbox – you'll rarely need most of it anyway
+• Full toolbox—you rarely need most of it anyway

-Ultimately, the lighter and more functional your setup, the more relaxed the ride.
-This packing list has proven itself over the years – from short weekend trips to 2,000 km alpine tours.
+In the end, the lighter and more functional your setup, the more relaxed the ride.
+This packing list has proven itself over years—from short weekend trips to 2,000-km Alpine tours.
 Take what you need, not what you might need.
-And don't forget: a well-prepared motorcyclist is a happy motorcyclist.
+And don’t forget: a well-prepared motorcyclist is a happy motorcyclist.